 - Helps you overcome competitors.
 Fierce competition in online marketing makes it hard to market your products today.
-However, if you are smart with your segmentation, you can tailor your ads, nurture and convert leads into customers better than your competitors.
+However, if you are smart with your segmentation, you can tailor your ads, and nurture and convert leads into customers better than your competitors.

 - Helps you build meaningful relationships with the audience.
 To satisfy modern customers, brands need to educate and entertain them.
-With Mapsted’s segmentation tools on hand, companies can create thought out content marketing strategies that appeal to every customer.
+With Mapsted’s segmentation tools on hand, companies can create thought-out content marketing strategies that appeal to every customer.

-Target audience segmentation strategies
+Target Audience segmentation strategies

 Now, let’s analyze the ways you can separate your audience segmentation categories.